Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Results

 BLV learners with dance experience and dance instructors with experience instructing BLV learners all reported that their prior experience was with \textit{synchronous, in-person} instruction.
 The dominant mediums for instruction were \textbf{verbal instructions} and \textbf{touch}.
 For in-person instruction, B2a described teaching a class of BLV children, saying, \textit{``I would be at the front so they could follow me and yell what we were doing at the same time.''} B3b, who had experience with dance choreography during saxophone performances, described in his survey response: \textit{``My sighted section leader would stand behind to me and put his hand on the center of my back and he would tap patterns with his fingers.
 If he tapped my right shoulder blade that would mean step right.
 Or step back in.''} All groups also emphasized the importance of \textbf{feedback} in existing dance instruction methods.
 G4 discussed how providing feedback is easier with synchronous instruction, as when watching dance videos learners can not ask questions (\textit{e.g.}, \textit{``Am I doing this right?''}).
 G2, G4, and G8 noted that current synchronous dance teaching practices allow instructors to \textbf{personalize} their instructions to students' individual needs and progress.

 All groups watched the assigned example dance clips during the teaching phase to learn the sequence of movements, and all groups identified major challenges with directly following the videos alone: \textbf{lack of context}, \textbf{lack of detail}, and \textbf{vague terminology}.
 For example, G8's clip directly began demonstrating the cha-cha routine without giving context such as how many steps and movements there were.
 All clips did not describe orientations of body parts with enough detail to recreate the movements.
-G8's clip lacked descriptiveness in body positioning and clarity with directions, such as stating to \textit{``move to the side''} without mentioning left or right.
 B8a expressed: \textit{``It's not clear what step she is doing or if she is stepping at all.
 She could be stepping, or just shifting weight.''}